 Adaptation requires regular, productive communication between teams.
 Sellers should be able to reach out to marketing while staying focused on the sale.
 They need easy access to sales content, playbooks, and other sales tools that they may need at any point in the field.
 Modern communication tools allow marketers to easily send updated content to sellers and access older material if necessary.
 They can even analyze content effectiveness and receive feedback from the sellers who use it.

 In a globalized business, a good sales stack is essential to keep your teams aligned and give them freedom to adapt.
 With the digitization of these tools, any organization can greatly improve their sales and marketing team structure.
 For instance by giving them easy access to one another.
 Software can help simplify adaptation with tools like customer relations, sales enablement, or email marketing, making communication efficient and accessible.

 All aligned teams communicate with one another.
 This may sound simple or obvious, but even teams that work in the same building struggle with this.
 It only gets worse when there are time zone differences, language barriers, and distance.

 It’s important that to have a sales and marketing team structure that fosters open, productive communication.
 Marketers need access to the sellers, and vice versa.
 Organizations can use communication tools, scheduling apps, or sales enablement software to help eliminate confusion and make communication clear.
-Sales enablement even offers simple ways to share metrics and data analytics between departments, which can greatly reduce the amount of confusing or miscommunicated information.
-When both teams can keep up with each other, they can know how to best help get the product or solution into the customer’s hand.
+Sales enablement even offers simple ways to share metrics and data analytics between departments.
+This can greatly reduce the amount of confusing or miscommunicated information.
+When both teams can keep up with each other, they can know how to best help get the product or solution into customers’ hands.

-Expanding a company includes new challenges and difficulties, but at the core, sales and marketing team responsibilities remain the same.
-They are there to show how a product or solution meets the buyer’s needs.
+Expanding a company includes new challenges and difficulties.
+At the core, sales and marketing team responsibilities remain the same.
+They are there to show how an offering solves a buyer’s challenges.
 Following these four sales and marketing alignment best practices will help any organization reach their customers no matter where they are headed next.